 The Chief Executive said that there had been delays in making MID payments during 1996, and that at that time Miss C’s claim has been administered clerical.
 He said that the question of whether Miss C had incurred any extra interest or charges as a result of those days would be examined.
 There were so many aspects of the Property Depreciation Reports job that gave me a real buzz – the adrenaline rush from the variety that each day brought. opportunity to influence local political opinion and the growing evidence that we.

 Ten years as a director was, however, my goal and after 31 years of continuous service I wanted time to reflect and do the things I had been promising myself for many years – cleaning out the garden shed.putting papers in order and a quiet unhurried time to think about the last few years and to determine how I might contribute in a different way in the future.
-The reflective time has allowed me to recall some of the highs and lows of the last 31 years.
+He said that a full scrutiny of housing costs has been carried out.

 That said, differentiating between sectors inevitably raises questions about equality of treatment which would be avoided by having a uniform (across tenures) duty or power to enforce.
 It has also been said that a power to enforce would increase the risk of legal investment property depreciation challenge against local authorities.
 But provided they had regard to any statutory guidance given by the Secretary of State, it is open to debate whether there would be a greater risk of a successful challenge than under the present system.